danrfletcher/agile-obsidian/README.md

     -   See every task assigned to you from across your entire vault in one place.
     -   Filter the view to focus on specific teams or organizations.
     -   Quickly change a task's status, snooze it for later, or reassign it to someone else.
-    -   Understand your priorities at a glance with sections for Objectives, Responsibilities, and different task types.
+    -   Understand your priorities at a glance with sections for Objectives, Responsibilities, Priorities, and different task types.
+    -   In the Priorities section, view pruned task trees starting from "priority roots" (tasks with open status "O", relevant today, non-cancelled/non-snoozed, excluding certain indicators like initiatives/epics/stories and recurring responsibilities).
+It shows only subtrees of tasks directly assigned to the selected member, using visibility filtering (`isShownByParams` for status toggles) and merged/pruned subtrees (similar to the Artifacts section logic in `artifacts.ts`).
+Ancestors above priority roots are clipped, ensuring a focused view of your direct priorities.
     -   Drill down into project context by expanding parent Initiatives and Epics.

 ##### Notes on Personal Learning Artifacts